College of Graduate Studies

 In addition to degree programs, Radford University has a distinguished history of providing academic opportunities that meet the ever changing educational needs of professionals and the extended community.
-The College of Graduate and Professional Studies collaborates with our colleagues in the academic disciplines to coordinate and deliver a wide range of credit and non-credit programs.
+The College of Graduate Studies and Research collaborates with our colleagues in the academic disciplines to coordinate and deliver a wide range of credit and non-credit programs.

 Non-Degree Credit-based Programs

-Individuals who do not plan to pursue a graduate degree or licensure but wish to take one or more courses may be admitted to the Graduate College as a “non-degree seeking student.”
-Non-degree students submit a Graduate Application, and official transcript(s) showing a bachelor’s degree (minimum GPA 2.75) or master’s degree conferred from a regionally accredited institution.
-See also Guidelines for Non-degree Seeking Students.
+- Individuals who do not plan to pursue a graduate degree or licensure but wish to take one or more courses may be admitted to the Graduate College as a “non-degree seeking student".
+Prior to applying, prospective non-degree seeking students should reach out to the program coordinator of their intended area of study to verify that that department is currently accepting non-degree seeking students.
+Non-degree students submit a Graduate Application, and one of the following documents:

 The university offers courses for professionals in a variety of academic areas—some offered as open enrollment; others for professionals served by a specific grant or contractual arrangement.
 In addition, with the prior permission of specific program directors, non-degree students may register for many regularly-scheduled graduate courses at Radford University.
 In most cases, the student is limited to enrolling in no more than 6 hours of graduate credit as a non-degree seeking student; however students with specific needs that require more than the 6 hour limit should confer with the academic program director prior to enrolling at the university.
 A full list of course offerings is available on the Registrar’s website.

 Professional Licensure and Certification

 An individual who wishes to take graduate courses to meet initial professional licensure requirements may be admitted as a professional licensure student.
 In addition to the non-degree requirements, specific individual licensure and endorsement programs may have additional admissions requirements.
 (Please see the respective course of study sections under “degree programs” in the Graduate Catalog)